kostya05983/GooTest/README.md

+### About project
+This is interpreter and debugger of guu language

+The project has seperate modules

+* gui - view part, user interface

+* core - scanner, syntaxAnalyzer, semanticAnalyzer,
+interpreter and debugger

+* common - constants which is used between modules

 ### Build project

-1. You need java 8 and gradle 4.4.1 to build this project
+1. You need java 8 and gradle 5 to build this project

-2. Go to ./gui module
+2. Go to root gradle directory

 3. Run gradle build

-4. Next run jar, java -jar ./build/libs/gui-1.0-SNAPSHOT-all.jar path_to_file
+4. Next run jar with oracle java8, java -jar ./gui/build/libs/gui-1.0-SNAPSHOT.jar path_to_file

 ### Interface